marciachagas/CCBH4851-boolean-model/README.md

   - the CCBH-2022 in csv format (CCBH-2022.csv),
   - the python code to generate the input file for the ASSA-PBN software (GRN_to_ASSA.py),
   - the python code to compute conserved genes in last n time steps (find_basin.py),
-  - the text containing detailed instructions and command lines (commands.txt).
+  - the text containing detailed instructions and command lines (commands.txt),
+  - the binarization code of the RNA-seq data in R language (bin.R),
   - Simulation trajectory results and attraction basins (sim.zip).
 The normalization and binarization results are also in this file.
-For enhanced folder navigation, it is important to read the README file contained within it
+For enhanced folder navigation, it is important to read the README file contained within it.

 Algorithms designed by Marcelo Trindade dos Santos (LNCC/MCTI), member of the Computational Modeling of Multidrug-resistant Bacteria research group (Fiocruz).